Jigme Phuntsok: Serta Larung Five Science Buddhist Academy

 and heads the order of nuns.
 Also known as Ani Mumsto, in 2017 she was a director of the Sertar Institute.

 Lektso Charbeb Ling is the section that trained over 1,000 lay Tibetan "vow-holders" and tantric practitioners from Sêrtar and other regions of Tibet.

 The International Religious Committee oversaw 1,000 disciples from regions of the People's Republic of China and students from other Asian countries.
 Roughly ten percent of the nearly 10,000 students attending the academy were ethnic Han people.
 Tibetologist Glenn Mullin said, "It is interesting to see how strong Tibetan Buddhism has become throughout China these days.
 There are small study and practice centers almost everywhere in the country.
 Some have become explosively huge, like Khenpo Jigmey Puntsok’s place in Kham, which always has well over 10,000 full time students and trainees in residence."
 They attended separate classes taught in Standard Chinese while larger classes were taught in Standard Tibetan.

 Sertha Larung Five Science Buddhist Academy has operated with a standing executive committee of seven learned lamas, but major decisions were confirmed and implemented only after consultation with Jigme Phuntsok.

-The academy has been home to over 500 khenpos—holders of bachelor's degrees in divinity—and widely renowned for the high quality of both its religious and secular education.
+The academy has been home to over 500 khenpos—holders of bachelor's degrees in divinity—and widely renowned by some for the high quality of both its religious and secular education.
 English, Chinese, and Tibetan languages and modern computer studies have been taught alongside traditional non-sectarian Buddhist curriculum.